nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Set the `OCCUPATION_STATUS` of a room to `N`.

 The following implementation alternatives were considered:
+* **Alternative 1 (current choice):** Resident-Room solely keeps track of resident and room allocation performed through `alloc` and `dealloc` commands.
+Any allocated resident and occupied rooms cannot be edited and deleted to ensure synchronicity between the room number field in resident and occupancy status in rooms.
-* Resident-Room allocation modelled as a Parent-Child where the parent is the `Room` and the child is the `Resident`.
+* **Alternative 2:** Resident-Room allocation is modelled as a Parent-Child where the parent is the `Room` and the child is the `Resident`.
 The disadvantage of this implementation is that the room number of the `Resident` cannot be updated.
-The problem is reversed if the parent-child roles were swapped.
+The problem is reversed if the parent-child roles are swapped.
-* Resident-Room interface as a lookup. `Room` and `Resident` would look up the `residentRoom` class every time to get its `OCCUPANCY STATUS` and `ROOM NUMBER`.
+* **Alternative 3:** Resident-Room interface as a lookup. `Room` and `Resident` would look up the `residentRoom` class every time to get its `OCCUPANCY STATUS` and `ROOM NUMBER`.
-  This implementation creates a lot of dependencies and has a cascading impact on regular commands e.g. `redit`, `rdel`, `oedit`, `odel`
+  This implementation creates a lot of dependencies and has a cascading impact on regular commands e.g. `redit`, `rdel`, `oedit`, `odel`.